AdobeDocs/developers-animatesdk-docs/Layer_object/layer17.md

 #### Description

-Method; It sets the color transform at frame.
+Sets the color transform at frame.

 #### Example